 1. Theoretical and practical mastery of Smart Cycling as taught by the League of American Cyclists

 A comprehensive, firsthand understanding of the hazards cyclists face while interacting with motor vehicle traffic would help prevent the design and construction of undesirable if not unsafe facilities.
 The candidate would have to demonstrate his/her proficiency with Smart Cycling in both a written format and while riding a bike.
 The on-bike proficiency must be demonstrated with ease and confidence under all but the most extreme traffic conditions.
 One does not need to be a League Certified Instructor to show competence in this requirement but it would indeed be a bonus.
-This requirement does not preclude the expert from approving facilities that do not attempt to exactly replicate Smart Cycling techniques in their profession practice.
+This requirement does not preclude the expert from approving facilities that do not attempt to exactly replicate Smart Cycling techniques in their profession practice.2.
+Practical experience riding a bike for transportation purposes

 A bicyclist riding for transportation will frequently seek a route that is the most direct.
 However, the bicyclist will often have to balance the need for a direct route verses the desire for a route that provides the best level of comfort and safety from motor vehicle traffic.
 Since most funding sources for bicycle facilities are often based on the premise that people will use their bicycles on these facilities to replace trips that would otherwise require the use of a motor vehicle (private and/or public), having firsthand experience bicycling for transportation would naturally help to make the best use of limited bicycle amenity funding.
 And by default, having used a bicycle for transportation the candidate would have a better understanding of the practical and proper placement of secure and situational appropriate bicycle parking.
-The candidate must show competence in using a bicycle for transportation over a minimum one-way distance of ten miles.
+The candidate must show competence in using a bicycle for transportation over a minimum one-way distance of ten miles.3.
+Experience riding a bicycle in rural, suburban and urban environments

 Understanding that the needs of cyclists differ depending on the local environment is critical to providing site appropriate bicycle amenities.
 For example, barrier-protected bicycle lanes might be highly desirable to provide a comfortable bicycling environment on an urban arterial with heavy traffic volumes but would likely be totally inappropriate elsewhere.
-Understanding these needs would prevent the construction of inappropriate facilities and also help to wisely disseminate scarce bicycle amenity funding.
+Understanding these needs would prevent the construction of inappropriate facilities and also help to wisely disseminate scarce bicycle amenity funding.4.
+Experience and confidence riding a bicycle at speeds in excess of 25mph

 Such experience would allow the expert to fully comprehend the needs of cyclists comfortable with operating a bicycle at higher speeds.
 Experience in operating a bicycle at such speeds also brings with it an understanding of a bicyclist’s strong desire to conserve hard earned momentum.
-Such an understanding could help prevent the design of slow speed facilities in downhill situations and/or the repeated close placement of stops signs on a bicycle facility in all but the most necessary circumstances.
+Such an understanding could help prevent the design of slow speed facilities in downhill situations and/or the repeated close placement of stops signs on a bicycle facility in all but the most necessary circumstances.5.
+Experience riding a bicycle at slow speeds (<12mph) in heavy traffic

 Just as some casual bicyclists are completely unfamiliar with the needs of bicyclists who travel at high speeds (averaging >15mph), others who approach bicycling strictly as a high paced and sometimes competitive sport are often equally unaware of how bicycling at slower speeds can completely change the riding experience on a given stretch of road under otherwise identical traffic conditions.
 The candidate must understand that riding a bicycle at slow speeds can actually make bicycling more dangerous and more stressful, independent of the individual bicyclist’s experience and comfort in traffic.
 First, bicycling at slow speeds increases the total number motor vehicles that will overtake the slow bicyclist versus that of a fast bicyclist over a given distance.
 Second, on top of increasing the number of passing motor vehicles, those that do overtaking the slow bicyclist will do so at a higher relative speed, making each pass more stressful and potentially more dangerous.
 Third and finally, when bicycling at slower speeds it is much more difficult and stressful to take a lane when needed.
 By contrast the fast bicyclist can interact with traffic more easily, by being able to take a lane for a shorter period of time and with minimal interruption to the velocity of motor vehicle traffic.
-By understanding that riding a bicycle at slow speeds can actually be more stressful than riding fast, in certain instances, the expert would be better able to identify the needs of slow (often new) bicyclists while also considering the needs of fast bicyclists.
+By understanding that riding a bicycle at slow speeds can actually be more stressful than riding fast, in certain instances, the expert would be better able to identify the needs of slow (often new) bicyclists while also considering the needs of fast bicyclists.6.
+Experience riding a bicycle at night

 Riding a bicycle at night is a unique experience that poses different challenges and potential dangers.
 Nighttime is also when a large percentage of bicycle crashes happen with motor vehicles with many of those resulting in fatal injuries to the bicyclist.
 Having experience riding at night would allow the expert to understand that a facility that may seem to work well during the day could pose significant hazards to bicyclists when used at night.